Presentations for Globular Operads

 As mentioned in the introduction, a preprint of Michael Batanin \cite{batanin} conjectures that it should possible to take `slices' of globular operads.
 The $k^{th}$ slice was described as the symmetric operad determined by the $k$-dimensional data of a globular operad.
-Thus, given a globular operad for higher categories the slices would isolate the algebraic structure of the associated higher categories in each dimension.
+Thus, given a globular operad for higher categories, the slices would isolate the algebraic structure of the associated higher categories in each dimension.
+As a first application of presentations, we will show in the follow up paper \cite{RG} that given a presentation $P$ for a globular operad $\bs{G}$, there exists a symmetric operad determined by the $k$-dimensional data of $P$; this symmetric operad is the $k^{th}$ slice of $\bs{G}$.

 Batanin also hypothesised that slices could tell us when one theory of higher category is equivalent to another, and in particular, when a semi-strict notion of higher category is equivalent to the fully weak variety.
 In this section we construct presentations for the $n$-globular operads for two semi-strict theories of $n$-category in dimensions $n \leqslant 4$; $n$-categories with weak units in low dimensions, and $n$-categories with weak interchange laws.
-As a first application of presentations, we will show in the follow up paper \cite{RG} that given a presentation $P$ for a globular operad $\bs{G}$ there exists a symmetric operad determined by the $k$-dimensional data of $P$; this symmetric operad is the $k^{th}$ slice of $\bs{G}$.
-We then show that both of our notions of semi-strict 4-category are equivalent to fully weak 4-categories using the language of presentations and slices.
+Using the language of presentations and slices, we show in \cite{RG} that both of our notions of semi-strict 4-category are equivalent to fully weak 4-categories.

-As several different $n$-globular operads appear throughout this chapter, we provide the reader with a reference list here together with the corresponding notation.